 - 1. Call the fire department immediately. - 2.
-Reduce room thermostat to lowest point to shut off draft blower.
+Close damper plate on DAKA draft blower to cut off oxygen to the chimney.
 Use chimney fire extinguishing flares if you have them.
-(Available at your local home store or fireplace and woodstove shops). - 3.
+(Available at fireplace and woodstove shops.) - 3.
 After chimney fire, do not attempt to use chimney again until a professional inspection is made to determine safety.